Hockey257/Hockey257.github.io/_posts/2018-07-01-Starting-a-New-Game-on-Scrath.md

 ---
-title: Starting a New Game on Scrath
+title: Starting a New Game on Scratch
 layout: post
 author: giacomo.mailey
 permalink: /starting-a-new-game-on-scrath/